winglang/wing/CONTRIBUTING.md

 Adding a code example is a great way to contribute to Wing.
 Here's how to do it:

-* Fork the Wing repository on GitHub.
+* Fork this repository on GitHub.
 * Create a new branch for your example.
 * Add your example to the `examples/showcase` directory.
   * If your example involves multiple files, create a dedicated directory for it.